 8. Hellé Nice

-One of the female pioneers to racing was Hellé Nice.
+One of the female racing driver pioneers was Hellé Nice.
 Her real name was Mariette Hélène Delangle and she was more than just a driver.
 She also worked as a dancer and French model.
 She first became interested in motor racing through driver de Courcelles.
 Her first performance occurred at the annual fair in Paris.

 Prior to that, she had been a dancer and an avid skier, but an accident hurt her knee and ended both passions for her.
 In 1929, she became the winner of the all-female Grand Prix race at Autodrome de Montlhéry while driving an Oméga-Six.